1930–31 Connecticut Aggies men's basketball team

 The 1930–31 Connecticut Aggies men's basketball team represented Connecticut Agricultural College, now the University of Connecticut, in the 1930–31 collegiate men's basketball season.
 The Aggies completed the season with a 10–6 overall record.
 The Aggies were members of the New England Conference, where they ended the season with a 2–1 record.
-The Aggies played their home games at Hawley Armory in Storrs, Connecticut, and were led by fourth-year head coach Louis A. Alexander and returning fifth-year head coach Sumner A. Dole.
+The Aggies played their home games at Hawley Armory in Storrs, Connecticut, and were led by fourth-year head coach Louis Alexander and returning fifth-year head coach Sumner Dole.